bitwarden/adr/decisions/0013-avoid-layered-folder-structure.md

 Use the **Place models next to their owner** for request and response models.

-A rule of thumb is to put any model that is defined in the abstraction in the abstraction directory.
+A rule of thumb is to put any model that is used in the abstraction in the abstraction directory.
-And any model defined in the service in the service directory.
+And any model used in the service in the service directory.
 Abstractions are part of the service public interface, while services are part of the internal interface.

 ### Example